tompidev/fontawesome-helper/README.md

 * clickable icons in a Modal window
 * a "one click copy" feature which will help you to copy the HTML formatted icon code to the clipboard
 * :new: search box to find an icon
-* :new: icon size chooser
+* :new: icon size selector

 ### Languages available